liamcs98/Forensic-Challenges-and-Data/Central New York Hackathons/2020-Fall/2020-Hash-of-file.md

 ## challenge-files
 forensics\FINAL_DRAFT_CTF_SERVER

-## related-ksa-ids
-# TODO

-### ksa-context
-# TODO

-## notes
-Need some advice on this one.

 ## Solution
+>
->!
-So for this you need to know that windows stores in the Amcache.hve the sha1 hash of program executions.
+> So for this you need to know that windows stores in the Amcache.hve the sha1 hash of program executions.
+>
->!
-This is really important for IR since you can gain information about an EXE even if it doent exist.
+> This is really important for IR since you can gain information about an EXE even if it doent exist.
+>
->! evil.exe with the sha1 hash of a scanner that was deleted?
+> evil.exe with the sha1 hash of a scanner that was deleted?
 Well now you know it was a scanner.
+>
->!
-The issue is this is easy as cake when I parse everything for you.
+> The issue is this is easy as cake when I parse everything for you.
+>
->! forensics\FINAL_DRAFT_CTF_SERVER\Processed\ProgramExecution\20201018113108_Amcache_UnassociatedFileEntries.csv:150
+> forensics\FINAL_DRAFT_CTF_SERVER\Processed\ProgramExecution\20201018113108_Amcache_UnassociatedFileEntries.csv:150
+>
->!
-Its right there and I dont know if poeple will care to understand where this came from.
+> Its right there and I dont know if poeple will care to understand where this came from.
+>
->!
-On the other hand if I dont parse it...
+> On the other hand if I dont parse it...
 I feel like people will be discoraged if they dont know this one fact.
+>
->!
-There are plenty of options to parse forensics\FINAL_DRAFT_CTF_SERVER\Unprocessed\C.zip\C\Windows\AppCompat\Programs\Amcache.hve
+> There are plenty of options to parse forensics\FINAL_DRAFT_CTF_SERVER\Unprocessed\C.zip\C\Windows\AppCompat\Programs\Amcache.hve
+>
->!
-Such as AmcacheParser here -  https://ericzimmerman.github.io/#!index.md
+> Such as AmcacheParser here -  https://ericzimmerman.github.io/#!index.md